 - Keep your answers brief and to the point

-- Don’t talk over the interviewer or interrupt.
+- Do not talk over the interviewer or interrupt

-- Don’t bad mouth your previous employer or co-workers.
+- Do not bad mouth your previous employer or co-workers

 - Refrain from sharing too much personal information

-6. Securing an invitation for an in-person interview.
+What to say to secure an invitation for an in-person interview

 - Who will I be interviewing with?